 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need the right container.
-Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in one trip.
-The low 2-to-3-foot side walls let a skid steer or wheelbarrow load over the rim without pushing past USDOT truck weight limits on Wyoming routes.
+Dense debris like concrete slab tear-out, brick demo, asphalt millings, or clean dirt runs heavier than regular junk.
+Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds on a single pull.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without breaking USDOT truck weight limits on Wyoming routes.

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads — with no mixed wood, drywall, or trash — earn the lowest per-ton rate.
-I size your container and dispatch the dumpster based on a quick call with the site super regarding total tonnage.
+Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; clean loads—those with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I size the container and dispatch your dumpster based on a quick call with the site super to manage the actual tonnage.

 Tonnage Limits and Weight Overage Policy